CopernicaMarketingSoftware/AMQP-CPP/README.md

      *  Method that is called when the secure TLS connection has been established.
      *  This is only called for amqps:// connections.
 It allows you to inspect
      *  whether the connection is secure enough for your liking (you can
-     *  for example check the server certicate).
+     *  for example check the server certificate).
 The AMQP protocol still has
      *  to be started.
      *  @param  connection      The connection that has been secured
      *  @param  ssl             SSL structure from openssl library